-As you explore various business loan options, naturally you’ll focus on issues such as interest rates, repayment terms, and so on.
+As you explore various business loan options, naturally you’ll focus on issues such as the cost of money, repayment terms, and so on.
 These are important factors, and need to be part of your overall evaluation and decision-making.

 However, there’s another that is critically important, and therefore needs to be front and center as you weigh your options: whether the loan is secured or unsecured.